 Side note: If you or someone in your family has the stomach flu or food poisoning, try the ginger pill approach – their nausea should calm down as well as their vomiting fairly soon after taking it.

 Read more about the benefits of ginger here.

 Bone broth contains all sorts of minerals and is also a great source of collagen.
 Collagen contains the amino acids proline and glycine which are the building blocks of your intestinal lining, making it essential in repairing a damaged intestine.
 Having an intact intestine ensures your poop stays where it’s meant to be (i.e. doesn’t leave your digestive tract and enter your bloodstream).

 When my stomach is bothering me, I heat up 16 ounces of bone broth on the stove top and pour it in a mug to sip on it like tea.
 I almost always feel better after drinking bone broth, and I even drink it when I’m feeling in tip top shape because a.) it tastes fabulous, and b.) it’s one of my forms of preventative maintenance.
 I often use bone broth as a meal replacement for the times my belly is so upset that I don’t feel hungry.
 During those times, I also add a scoop of collagen peptides to the bone broth for an even bigger dose of collagen.

-I add Vital Proteins Marine Collagen Peptides to my coffee every single morning.
+I add Vital Proteins Marine Collagen Peptides or Beef Gelatin to my matcha every single morning.
 I do this to help heal and maintain gut health, and I’ve noticed a HUGE difference since I’ve started doing this.
 I’ve noticed when I leave town for the weekend and don’t put collagen in my coffee while I’m travelling that I’ll have an upset stomach for a couple days following my trip.
 To remedy this, I travel with the travel-sized collagen sticks so that there isn’t a lapse in my collagen intake.